-This sweet potato puree from Beech-Nut Naturals is meant for Stage 1 babies and beyond, and it comes in a ten-pack of 4 oz glass jars.
+This variety pack from Beech-Nut Naturals is meant for Stage 1 babies and beyond, and it comes in a pack of 12 4 oz glass jars.

 In a world of variety, we like that this company offers us something simple and pure that also tastes great.
-We imagine how frustrating it can be when your little one won’t eat a certain mixture, but perhaps you can always count on he or she gobbling up pure bananas.
+We imagine how frustrating it can be when your little one won’t eat a certain mixture, but perhaps you can always count on he or she gobbling up pure sweet potato or green beans.

 For the full Beech Nut range, click here (be warned, however, not all products listed are vegan).